superagent-ai/superagent/README.md

 If you plan to distribute the code, keep the source code public.

 Both the API and UI require a database in order to work.
-We recommend settings this up on Supabase.
+We recommend setting this up on Supabase.

 <details>
 <summary>Setting up Supabase</summary>

 Create a [Supabase](https://supabase.com) account and project.
-We have seperated the ui and api into two sepearate Supabase projects which is recommended due the fact that the api runs on `prisma`.
+We have separated the UI and API into two separate Supabase projects, which is recommended since the app runs on `prisma`.

 **Supabase setup for Superagent UI project**